English Reading

 We consider ourselves a community of readers.
 Therefore, we expect all adults to model and communicate their love of reading in the following ways:

-• Story time in all class at the end of the day (five-a-day in KS1)
+- Story time in all class every day

-• Opportunities for silent reading time at KS1 and KS2
+- Opportunities for Reading for Pleasure at KS1 and KS2

 IMPLEMENTATION

 Reading is taught as a discrete skill in phonics and English lessons, in line with National Curriculum expectations, but it is also woven into many aspects of the school day.
-Children read independently in classes, have book buddies and share class stories alongside the teaching text.
+Children read independently in groups, as whole classes and share class stories alongside the teaching text.
 Children read prayers, have library sessions and have access to book corners and a range of topic books linking to wider curricular subjects.

 Phonics

-Children begin their reading journey in our Reception/Nursery class, in which we teach phonics following a systematic, synthetic phonics approach.
+Children begin their reading journey in our Reception/Nursery class, in which we teach phonics following a systematic, synthetic phonics (SSP) approach.
 We teach phonics using the Little Wandle Letters and Sounds Revised programme.
 As children move through the early stages of acquiring phonics, they practise by reading texts which are entirely decodable for them from the Collins Big Cat reading scheme.
-(See our phonics and Early Reading Page for more information)
+(See below for more information)

 Reading Scheme

+Once children have a secure knowledge of letter/sound correspondences and can blend words confidently, they access our reading scheme which has books from Collins 'Big Cat' and is designed to give children experience of a variety of reading genres.
+There are fiction and non-fiction books within each level.
 Reading scheme books are used to support children’s reading development and are not viewed as a ladder to be climbed or a race to be won!
 We build a partnership with parents through workshops, information letters, and leaflets which help to inform and build a collaborative reading culture both at home and at school.
+All children are encouraged to select books from the classroom, library or home to share with their parents to encourage a love of reading.

-In KS1, our aim is for most children to have completed Phase 5 by the end of Year 1 and Phase 6 by the end of Year 2.
-Where children are not achieving this level interventions are put in place, such as prioritised 1:1 reading sessions and additional phonics support.
+In KS1 our aim is for all children to have completed Phase 5 by the end of Year 1 and Phase 6 (Book Band White 10 / Book Band Lime 11) by the end of Year 2.
+Where children are not achieving this level, interventions are put in place, such as prioritised 1:1 reading sessions and additional phonics support (Little Wandle Keep up/ Catch Up).

 Children are encouraged to read a book at least three times before it is changed, and this expectation is shared with parents through bespoke reading diaries, written communication, and in parental workshops.